qchenevier/MBA_memoire/doc/action_organization.md

 #### Increasing pace of innovation

+Today, a typical automotive design cycle is approximately 24 to 36 months, which is much faster than the 60-month life cycle from five years ago [@McGrath2013].

+The new world of the Exponential Organization or ExO is a place where neither age nor size nor reputation nor even current sales guarantee that you will be around tomorrow.
+The lifespan of a company is going to get even shorter in the years to come as giant corporations aren't just forced to compete with, but are annihilated -seemingly overnight- by a new breed of companies that harnesses the power of exponential technologies [@VanGeest2014].

+Those enterprises that don't jump aboard soon will be left on the ash heap of history joining Iridium, Kodak, Polaroid, Philco, Blockbuster, Nokia and a host of other once-great, industry-dominant corporations unable to adapt to rapid technological change [@VanGeest2014].

+Both demand-side economies of scale and supply-side economies of scale have been around for a long time.
+But the combination of the two that has arisen in many information technology industries is new.
+The result is a "double whammy" in which growth on the demand side both reduces cost on the supply side and makes the product more attractive to other users-accelerating the growth in demand even more.
+The result is especially strong positive feedback, causing entire industries to be created or destroyed far more rapidly than during the industrial age [@Shapiro1999].

 The digital frontier is uncharted territory and the biggest risk of all is being disrupted while sitting on the sidelines [@Manyika2015].

 Nearly every executive cited competitive pressures to change.
 This relates closely to increases in the pace of business.
 Several executives indicated this was "the new normal" for their industries.
 None of the executives felt their innovation culture was as strong as it should be [@Westerman2011].